Psychedelics in Brazil: Advances, Challenges, and What You Need to Know About Regulation

-Recent study gathers 28 scientific articles and points out the main bioethical advances and challenges in the therapeutic use of psychedelics in Brazil, highlighting the need for regulation, safety, informed consent, and fair access to therapies
+A recent study compiles 28 scientific articles and highlights the main advances and bioethical challenges in the therapeutic use of psychedelics in Brazil, emphasizing the need for regulation, safety, informed consent, and equitable access to therapies.

 Published on 08/13/2025